logisticregress/Data_Science_Projects/README.md

 # Data Science and Statistical Analysis Projects

-This is a sample of data science projects that have been conducted in various languages, including R, Python, and SPSS.
-It is meant to provide a brief illustration of several concepts in applied statistical analysis and machine learning.
-Where necessary, propriety data has been withheld or obscured.
+This is a sample of data science projects using both R and Python, which cover a range of predictive modeling and exploratory analysis methods.

 # Python
 A collection of Data Science projects using Python